gold star for USAHOF

 The Notinhalloffame.com Committee

-Shawn Kemp was one of the most popular and productive players of the 90’s.
-He came straight out of high school with the body of a Greek God, and was considered one of the best pure athletes in the NBA.
-At first, he was a highlight film dunker but he soon became a key part of some very good Seattle teams, with a complete all around game.
-15,000 points, 9,000 rebounds and six All-Star trips…
+Shawn Kemp was one of the most popular and productive players of the 1990s.
+He came straight out of high school as Seattle’s First Round with the body of a Greek God and was considered one of the best pure athletes in the NBA.
+Kemp struggled as a rookie, but the Power Forward averaged over 15 Points and 9 Rebounds over the next two years while adopting the nickname of the “Reign Man,” one of…

 One of the great point guards of the 90's, Kevin Johnson could both score and distribute the ball.
 A very good player at the University of California, Johnson was drafted 7th by the Cavs in the 1987 draft.
 Stuck behind Mark Price, the Cavs unloaded Johnson to the Suns in a huge trade that also involved Larry Nance coming back to Cleveland.
 It is with Phoenix where Johnson made his impact.
 Johnson was one of…